 - Teacup Toy: The smallest of the cockapoos, teacup toys are under 10 inches and less than 6 pounds.

 Even larger cockapoos tend to be on the smaller side for dogs, which helps them fit into a wide range of living environments.
 However, small apartment owners might be better suited with a mini or toy cockapoo rather than a maxi cockapoo.

 Another factor that makes cockapoos a great family dog is their hypoallergenic and low-shedding coats.
 It’s important to remember that not every cockapoo is hypoallergenic — the only way to be certain is to receive your dog from a reputable breeder.

 Before determining whether or not a cockapoo is right for your home, it’s important to consider some of their common personality traits.
 This dog breed tends to be:

 - Moderately energetic

-Cockapoos get their friendly demeanor from cocker spaniels — these companion dogs can get along with just about everybody, making them perfect for anyone from couples to large families with young children.
+Cockapoos get their friendly demeanor from cocker spaniels — these companion dogs can get along with just about everybody including other pets, making them perfect for anyone from couples to large families with young children.
 They’re also very affectionate and form quick, strong bonds with family members.